We host two annual events across the year – our hugely popular ‘All Japan Day’ is held at Wigley Reserve, Glenelg in late February each year.

 Wondering if your vehicle will make the grade for All Japan Day?
 Here’s a quick guide to what we’re looking for:

-Your vehicle must be either built in Japan or be built or sold by a Japanese manufacturer to be eligible for entry.
+Your vehicle must be either built in Japan or be built or sold by a Japanese manufacturer to be eligible for entry (no specific era required unless it is All Japan Day Classic).
 Motorcycles and large vehicles are encouraged to attend.
 Cars can be brought to the event on trailers, but the tow vehicles cannot remain on the grounds for the event.

 To be an eligible vehicle, your car could be: